tusharpamnani/shardeum-ticketing-platform/README.md

 If you encounter issues:
 1. Check the browser console for error messages
 2. Verify your MetaMask configuration
-3. Ensure sufficient SHM balance for transactions
+3. Ensure sufficient SHM balance for purchases
 4. Try refreshing the application

 ## 📄 License